BYTEWALLET · FINTECH · SHIPPED 2024

 The user shouldn't have to do math the product can do

-I added a pill-shaped Max button, high-contrast and visually distinct from the amount input, that triggers a modal explaining exactly what was deducted and why.
-The review screen then shows the fee as an explicit line item, formatted the same way a bank statement shows a wire fee.
+A pill-shaped MAX button, high-contrast against the keyboard, triggers an explainer card showing exactly what was deducted and why.
+The fee then resurfaces as a line item on the confirm screen, the same way a bank statement shows a wire fee.
 The user never has to calculate.

 Solid red pill makes MAX unmissable against dark keyboard